kaaproject/kaa/doc/Customization-guide/How-to-contribute/Git-flow/index.md

 {% assign root_url = page.url | split: '/'%}
 {% capture root_url  %} /{{root_url[1]}}/{{root_url[2]}}/{% endcapture %}

 We use a [GitHub flow](https://guides.github.com/introduction/flow/).
-That means, you should branch from the main repo and contribute back via pull requests.
-That's de facto standard workflow on GitHub—nothing fancy here.
+That means, you should branch from the main repository and contribute back via pull requests.
+That's de facto standard workflow on GitHub with a couple of additional rules.

-However, there is a thing you should know about Kaa branches.
+## Main branches

 We have two main long-running branches: `master` and `develop`. `master` always points to the latest released version—**no pull requests are accepted to master**. `develop` is a main development branch; it reflects the latest development status.
 Usually, new changes should go there.

 There may be a number of short-living branches; most of them are used for specific jira tickets.
 However, `release-xxx` branches are special.
 They are pre-release branches which are used to test and stabilize everything before actual release.
 (Actual releases are tagged.) **Only bugfixes are accepted to release branches.**

-There may be develop branches for releases after next; they took a form of `develop-xxx` (e.g., `develop-1.0.0`).
+There may be develop branches for releases following after the next one; they took a form of `develop-xxx` (e.g., `develop-1.0.0`).
 Usually, you should avoid committing to them and use branches for specific features.

 ## Clonning

 The main Kaa repository is located here: <https://github.com/kaaproject/kaa>.
-To contribute to the Kaa you need to fork it (click fork button on the page), then clone your new repo:
+To contribute to the Kaa you need to fork it (click fork button on the page), then clone your new repository:

 ```sh
 git clone git@github.com:<your_github_name>/kaa.git # Replace <your_github_name> with your github name.
 cd kaa
 ```

-You may need to sync with the main repo, so it's good to add it to remotes:
+You may need to sync with the main repository, so it's good to add it to remotes:

 ```sh
 git remote add upstream https://github.com/kaaproject/kaa.git